You may have heard the term ‘maximum aerobic speed’ floating around in the gym, but what does it mean and how can you use it to benefit performance?

 An example session may look like this:

-Maximum aerobic speed can be a great way to train clients who want to improve VO2max but may dislike continuous exercise or who are not built for continuous exercise, such as those who are overweight.
+Maximum aerobic speed can be a great way to train clients who want to improve VO2max but may dislike continuous exercise, or who are not currently physically able to perform continuous exercise.

-The above example is one way maximum aerobic speed can be used for training clients.
-Use your imagination and remember to continually program for the needs of your client and follow a periodised program to ensure you don’t injury your clients.
+The scenario we explored above is one way that maximum aerobic speed can be used for training clients.
+Use your imagination and remember to continually program for the needs of your client and follow a periodised program to ensure they minimise their risk of injury.

-If you love training then make it your career and become a Personal Trainer –download an info pack now!
+If you love training then make it your career and become a Personal Trainer – Check out AIF’s Personal Training courses now!